-Planning for a more bicycle friendly region helps resolve multiple complex and interrelated issues, including traffic congestion, air quality, climate change, public health, and livability.
-By guiding the region toward the creation of a substantial regional bicycle network, this plan can affect all of these issue areas, thereby improving existing and future quality of life in the San Diego region.
+Planning for a more bike friendly region helps resolve multiple complex and interrelated issues, including traffic congestion, air quality, climate change, public health, and livability.
+By guiding the region toward the creation of a substantial regional bike network, this plan can affect all of these issue areas, thereby improving existing and future quality of life in the San Diego region.

-(RTP).
 The RCP calls for more transportation choices and a balanced regional transportation system that supports smart growth and a more sustainable region.
-The RTP calls for a multimodal regional transportation system that includes a regional bicycle network.
+The RTP calls for a multimodal regional transportation system that includes a regional bike network.
 The Bike Plan provides that network.

 Investing in Active Transportation

-Prior to establishing the early action program, SANDAG had set aside initial funding to implement portions of the high-priority regional bicycle projects and to initiate work on several supporting programs.
+Prior to establishing the early action program, SANDAG had set aside initial funding to implement portions of the high-priority regional bike projects and to initiate work on several supporting programs.